Following is a compilation of news articles, press releases, television segments, and podcasts regarding the League’s points of interest.

 [October 21, 2021] Johnathan Oosting (bridgemi.com) writes “The Secure MI Vote initiative, which critics have blasted as attempted suppression because it would tighten voter identification rules, would also bar local clerks from accepting direct funding or free “in-kind” assistance for election-related activities from individuals or non-governmental entities.”

-Michigan Chronicle interviews LWV Detroit President Rhonda Craig Regarding Get Out The Vote
+From Michigan Chronicle ⏤ Interview with LWVD President Rhonda Craig RE: Get Out The Vote

 [August 19, 2021] Megan Kirk writes about